Skip to content

 Standard equipment

-There are only three trim levels to choose from in the Octavia, and one of those is the standalone vRS performance model.
-SE trim is first and comes with 16-inch alloy wheels, LED headlights, two-zone climate control, cruise control and push-button start.
+There are only four trim levels to choose from in the Octavia, and one of those is the standalone vRS performance model.
+SE Technology trim is first and is well equipped.
+It comes with 16-inch alloy wheels, LED headlights and taillights, heated front seats, an umbrella, the 13-inch infotainment screen with wireless Apple CarPlay and Android Auto, wireless phone charging, front-and-rear parking sensors, two-zone climate control, cruise control and push-button start.

-Mid-range SE L spec features 17-inch wheels, tinted rear windows, suede upholstery and heated front seats, front parking sensors, adaptive cruise control and keyless entry.
+Mid-range SE L spec features 17-inch wheels, tinted rear windows, suede upholstery and a heated steering wheel, adaptive cruise control, a heated front windscreen, ambient lighting and an electric-opening bootlid.

-The sporty Octavia vRS gets a pointier body kit and some unique colour options, plus 19-inch two-tone alloys, a flat-bottom steering wheel and sports seats.
-Upgraded headlights feature, but the spec sheet is largely the same as SE L.
+The sporty Octavia vRS gets a pointier body kit and some unique colour options, plus 19-inch two-tone alloys, a flat-bottom steering wheel and sports seats, plus 15mm lower sports suspension and – shock – a second umbrella.
+Upgraded LED Matrix headlights feature, but the spec sheet is largely the same as SE L.

 Look out for SE Technology, SE First Edition and SE L First Edition cars if you’re a used buyer – these have a few desirable extra features.